 For decades the GTA has been locked into a low-density, automobile-dependent suburban growth dynamic.
 Expensive low-density infrastructure puts upward pressures on tax rates, raising residential and commercial costs and impeding the flow of goods and services.

-If left unchecked this could pose major problems related to urban sprawl over the next 30 years as more than 1,000 square kilometres of land would need to be developed to meet projected population influxes of more than 3 million.
+If left unchecked this could pose major problems related to urban sprawl over the next 30 years as more than 1,000 square kilometres of land would need to be developed to meet projected population influxes of more than three million.
 Taking climate change seriously means reducing, not increasing, fuel usage and the duplication of expensive infrastructure.

 Between 1986 and 2001 the province has seen a 53 percent increase in the supply of new roads and 38 percent growth in new highways.
 But transit ridership over the last two decades in the form of annual passengers per capita declined in all regions across the Greater Golden Horseshoe with the exception of Peel.